dthaler/rst2rfcxml/README.md

 Multiple input files are read as if they were one large file.
-This allows (for example) a "prologue" file to contain xml2rfc specific definitions, to be included before the main rst file.
+This allows (for example) a "prologue" file to contain xml2rfc specific definitions, to be included before the main RST file.

 The following subsections provide more details on the contents of RST files.